Haku (wrestler)

-Tonga 'Uli'uli Fifita (born 10 February 1959) is a Tongan professional wrestler, best known for his appearances in the World Wrestling Federation (WWF) and New Japan Pro-Wrestling (NJPW) as Haku.
-He is also known for his time in World Championship Wrestling (WCW), where he wrestled under the name Meng.
-In the WWF, he also wrestled under the names King Tonga and King Haku.
+Tonga Uliuli Fifita (born February 10, 1959) is a Tongan professional wrestler best known for his appearances in the World Wrestling Federation (WWF, now WWE) and New Japan Pro-Wrestling (NJPW) under the ring name Haku and his appearances with World Championship Wrestling (WCW) as Meng.

+Making his debut in 1978, Fifita also wrestled under the names King Tonga and King Haku while wrestling for the WWF.
 Fifita appeared on multiple pay-per-view events for the WWF and WCW and is a former WWF World Tag Team Champion.

 Sumo wrestling career

 Growing up on the main island of the South Pacific island-kingdom of Tonga, Fifita attended Tonga College, where he played rugby union.
 At the age of 15, he was part of a group of six teenagers and young men sent by the king of Tonga to Japan to study Sumo.
 Sione Vailahi, who would later become better known as pro-wrestler "The Barbarian", was also a part of this group.
 After moving to Japan in 1974, he competed under the shikona (sumo name) of Fukunoshima (福ノ島).
 He made his debut in November 1974 and reached the rank of Makushita 27.
 However, in 1975 the stablemaster who recruited him died, and he and the other five Tongan wrestlers got entangled in a dispute with his successor, which led to him being forced to retire by the Japan Sumo Association in 1976.